athulyasimon/baxter_block_stacking/README.md

 ######General MoveIt!
 Tips:

 MoveIt! is a very intertwined package, and in order to make everything work there are a few things that must also be running.
+The easiest method that I found, which includes everything that you need, was to run the following two files together:
+* `rosrun baxter_interface joint_trajectory_action_server.py`
-The easiest method that I found, which includes everything that you need, was to rosrun baxter_interface joint_trajectory_action_server.py along with roslaunch baxter_moveit_config demo_baxter.launch.
-Wait for the green phrase “All is Happy, Everything is Set Up, You can start planning now” before using Rviz or running any other files.
+* `roslaunch baxter_moveit_config demo_baxter.launch` Wait for the green phrase “All is Happy, Everything is Set Up, You can start planning now” before using Rviz or running any other files.

 ####Instruction for running files (will eventually be turned into a launch file):